minkezhang/msgpp/README.md

 Features
 ----

-* IPv4 and IPv6 support -- send through the internet to other nodes
+* IPv4 and IPv6 support -- talk to nodes halfway around the world in the same manner as talking to nodes in the local network
 * simple protocol to emulate -- `LEN:MSG` messages sent through the default `C` socket interface (no need to worry about buffer parsing, etc.)
 * atomic messages -- either the message is delivered in whole or dropped by the receiving node